 Migrating Business Roles

-- If the Staff Contract and Employment Details have no end date, the staff member will have a current Business Role.
+- If both areas have no end date, the staff member will have a current ongoing Business Role.

 Making sure business roles migrate correctly